opennode/waldur-core/docs/developer/logging.rst

   **Right:** :code:`User %s has gained role of %s in project %s.`

   **Wrong:** :code:`User %s has gained Role of %s in Project %s.`

+* For actions that require background processing log both start of the process and its outcome.

+  **Success flow:**

+   1. log :code:`Environment %s creation has been started.` within HTTP request handler;

+   2. log :code:`Environment %s has been created.` at the end of background task.

+  **Failure flow:**

+   1. log :code:`Environment %s creation has been started.` within HTTP request handler;

+   2. log :code:`Environment %s creation has failed.` at the end of background task.

+* For actions that can be processed within HTTP request handler log only success.

+  **Success flow:**

+   log :code:`User %s has been created.` at the end of HTTP request handler.

+  **Failure flow:**

+   don't log anything, since most of the errors that could happen here are validation errors that would be corrected by user and then resubmitted.